imjarp/outlines/books/50quickideas.md

 Solution : Time-box story discussions to avoid a single complex item taking too long.

 #### Pick impact stories instead of prioritising stories
+ As an alternative to story prioritisation, try to pick the most important impacts on customers.Impacts are much easier to discuss and compare than stories, describe a behaviour change.
+Combine this with the idea of budgeting instead of estimating and you can get a set of nice constraints for the delivery team.

+#### Never say 'no' -say 'not now'
+ While flexible planning can offer significant business benefits, accepting anything into delivery just because someone thinks it’s a good idea can lead to a lot of wasted effort, unnecessary software complexity and high future maintenance costs.
+It can also create a lot of noise in the plan and delay strategically important deliverables.

+ _First try to get key stakeholders to prioritise business impacts instead of stories_

+ Create a hierarchical backlog, for example using impact maps or user story maps, to allow stakeholders to prioritise at a higher level before even considering story priorities

+#### Split UX improvements from consistency work

+#### Get end-users to opt in to large user interface changes
+ Deploying a parallel version of the product and inviting users to try it out at their leisure.
+Users should be ideally be able to make the new version their default if they like it, but still go back to the old version in case of any issues.

+#### Check outcomes with real users

+ _It is absolutely essential that you test your ideas out with real end-users.
+It is arguably the single most important part of your job_

+ If you fear the consequences of removing features after they have appeared in the wild, a good solution is to do staged releases, where only a small percentage of users gets new capabilities.
+Then rolling back in case of failure is not such a big issue

+#### Throw stories away after they are delivered

+ After a story is done, it’s better to restructure acceptance criteria by functionality instead of by stories